Solar Panel Grants: Scotland, Wales & Northern Ireland

 Scotland has the most generous regional solar incentives in the UK.
 The main programme is Home Energy Scotland, funded by the Scottish Government and administered by Energy Saving Trust.

-Home Energy Scotland — cashback grants
+Home Energy Scotland — what solar actually qualifies for

 You must apply before installation begins — retrospective claims are not accepted.

-Home Energy Scotland — interest-free loans
+Home Energy Scotland — grants and interest-free loans for solar

 Warmer Homes Scotland